If you are planning to move to North Carolina, you have a simple question to answer: why are you still waiting?

 - Store heavier items at the bottom of boxes.
 Pack items of the same size when possible.

 - Immediately you pack a box, fill peanuts and other relevant material in spaces.

 - Always ensure you use adequate tape and mark out each box clearly.

 - Continue packing.
 Pack over months, weeks, for proper management

 - If flying, purchase tickets earlier and get the best rates and dates.

 - If driving, inspect and service your car when your move is at least 2 weeks out.

-- Arrange to get to North Carolina before your movers.
+- Arrange to get to North Carolina before your cross country movers.

 - Don’t forget to register your vehicle in the new state at list 30 days of living there.

 - Take your family to your physician, dentist, eye doctor, and so on for checkups.